mikeger/blog/presentations/test_what_changed/test_what_changed.md

 ### 1. Detecting what is changed

-Well, Git allows to find what files were touched in the changeset.
+Well, Git allows us to find what files were touched in the changeset.

 ```bash
 Root